 If you’re not eligible for an open work permit because your spouse or common-law partner is a Working Holiday permit holder and doesn’t have a job yet, your spouse or common-law partner doesn’t meet the requirement for exemption C41 or you can’t prove your common-law status, you could travel to Canada as a tourist.

 Most visitors get a six-month stay but the border services officer may allow you to stay for less.
-It’s a good idea to bring along a copy of your return ticket and a recent bank statement that shows you have enough funds for your stay (about CAD1,000 per month).
+It’s a good idea to bring along a copy of your return ticket and a recent bank statement that shows you have enough funds for your stay (at least CA$1,000 per month).

 Another option is to study in Canada as an international student.
 You could be eligible for a work permit to work on or off campus.

-For more info on Canada, read Finding a job and working in Canada, Finding Accommodation in Canada, Internship, YP and Working Holiday in Canada or download the free Guide to a Working Holiday in Canada!
+For more info on Canada, read Finding a job and working in Canada, Finding Accommodation in Canada, Step-by-step guide to IEC Canada work permits or download the free Guide to a Working Holiday in Canada!

 Julie